 Mental Health Problems

 Social exclusion can lead to feelings of loneliness, anxiety, depression, and low self-esteem in teenagers.
-These mental health problems can have a negative impact on their overall well-being and may affect their ability to function in their daily lives.
-Although there is a possibility that depression among teenagers can disappear over time, “40—70% of children and adolescents still have the possibility of relapse within 5 years [of experiencing bullying].
-Indeed, depression is one of the most common mental health problems in children and adolescents and mainly manifests as a persistent decline in academic performance, feelings of worthlessness, difficulty in making friends, and poor sleep quality” (Ye, et. al, 2023).
-In recent years, studies have found that bullying and being bullied predict the occurrence of depression in children and adolescents.
+These mental health problems can harm their overall well-being and may affect their ability to function in their daily lives.
+Although there is a possibility that depression among teenagers can disappear over time, “40—70% of children and adolescents still have the possibility of relapse within five years [of experiencing bullying].
+Indeed, depression is one of the most common mental health problems in children and adolescents and mainly manifests as a persistent decline in academic performance, feelings of worthlessness, difficulty in making friends, and poor sleep quality” (Ye et al., 2023).
+In recent years, studies have found that bullying and being bullied predict depression in children and adolescents.

 Academic Problems